8. “If I’ve told you once, I’ve told you a hundred times” (Really?)

 Now, this topic may seem irrelevant to you, because, of course, you and I would never, ever say anything like this to our team members (or our kids) – would we?
 Hmm.

 Whether it’s done in anger (like the blameful boss in our example), or gently (“Pat, we’ve been over this before…”) almost all of us do it (unintentionally, of course) in one way or another.
-This is so simply because many, if not most, of our childhood role models behaved this way and we are simply (and unintentionally) mimicking their behavior.
+I believe this happens simply because many, if not most, of our childhood role models behaved this way and we are simply (and unintentionally) mimicking their behavior.

 This Week’s Call to Action

-If you do see yourself in this picture, here’s an action plan for avoiding this behaviour.
+If you see even a glimpse of yourself in this picture, here’s an action plan for avoiding this self-destructive behavior.

 • Observe others.
 Pay attention when you see and hear others behave this way